 The School’s Designated Safeguarding Lead is Susan Davies (Head).

-The position of the School’s Safeguarding Governor is Emma TaplinJanine Wade/ Libby Norton
+The position of the School’s Safeguarding Governor is Emma Taplin

 Admissions

 Pupils with special educational needs will be admitted to ANY Primary School in line with the school’s admissions policy.
 The school is aware of the statutory requirements of the Children and Families Act 2014 and will meet the Act’s requirements.
 The school will use their induction meetings to work closely with parents to ascertain whether a child has been identified as having, or possibly having special educational needs.
 In the case of a pupil joining the school from another school, ANY Primary School will seek to ascertain from parents whether the child has special education needs and will access previous records as quickly as possible.
 If the school is alerted to the fact that a child may have a difficulty in learning they will make their best endeavours to collect all relevant information and plan a relevant differentiated curriculum.
 The Admissions policy is available on the school website.